rahulkj/pcf-automation/generate/README.md

   ```
   products:
   - name: pks
-    slug: pivotal-container-service
-    glob: '*.pivotal'                                                   # Enter the product glob
-    version: ^1\.7\.[0-9]*$                                             # Update the product regex version
-    s3_bucket: pks
+    metadata:
       has_stemcell: True
-    stemcell_version: "621"                                             # Update the stemcell version
-    s3_stemcell_bucket: stemcells
-    s3_product_regex: "pivotal-container-service-(1.7.*).pivotal"       # Update the regex with the and update the version in the regex
       deploy_product: True                                                # Identify if the product is to be downloaded, deployed
       is_opsman: False                                                    # Identify if the product is OpsManager or not.
 Mostly false
       is_platform_automation: False                                       # Identify if the product is Platform Automation or not.
 Mostly false
+    pivnet:
+      slug: pivotal-container-service
+      glob: '*.pivotal'                                                   # Enter the product glob
+      version: ^1\.7\.[0-9]*$                                             # Update the product regex version
+      stemcell_version: "621"                                             # Update the stemcell version
+    s3:
+      bucket: pks
+      stemcell_bucket: stemcells
+      product_regex: "pivotal-container-service-(1.7.*).pivotal"       # Update the regex with the and update the version in the regex
   ```
 * Execute the script now.